Springdales School Dubai, Al Quoz 4 – The Review

 The school was one of the first schools inspected under new KHDA methodology which replaced existing 4-point scoring (Outstanding, Good, Acceptable and Unsatisfactory) with a more sophisticated 6 level structure in which schools are graded Outstanding, Very Good, Good, Acceptable, Weak or Very Weak.

 Springdales School Dubai achieved a “Good” rating in its first year which, in this case, means the school was performing at the level the KHDA believes all successful schools should be meeting in Dubai This was a genuine achievement for a relatively new school not yet open to all phases.
-Although this year (February 2017) Springdales has dropped a grade, we do not believe that this is a school that will not swiftly recover.
-It is growing at a very fast rate – and, all things being equal, managing the transition well.
-In fact, across every area, we feel that this is a school that has the potential to offer a very good education for its children.
-The owners must simply ‘stay the course’ and continue to invest.
+As above, in 2017, Springdales School dropped a grade – something we thought unsurprising given the rate of the school’s growth and the inevitable teething problems of managing the transition.
+The owners’ commitment to ‘stay the course’ and continue to invest reaped dividends in 2018 with a return to the Good school rating.

 Inspectors praised school premises, particularly in their meeting the needs of children with Special Educational Needs [SEN]; the consistently “strong leadership” of the school Principal (“a driving force in meeting the changing needs of the new school”); and extremely supportive school governance.